O-X-L/ansible-opnsense/docs/source/modules/alias.rst

             content: '1.1.1.1'
             state: 'present'
             # type: 'host'  # default
-            # updatefreq_days: 3  # used only for type 'urltable'
+            # updatefreq_days: 3  # used only for type 'urltable' and 'urljson'
             # interface: lan # used only for the type 'dynipv6host'
+            # path_expression: # used only for type 'urljson'
             # ssl_ca_file: '/etc/ssl/certs/custom/ca.crt'
             # ssl_verify: False
             # api_key: !vault ...  # alternative to 'api_credential_file'